ME Judicial Branch

 Joseph JabarResignationJanuary 31, 2024[8]

-There are three active retired justices.
+There are two active retired justices.

 JusticeBornService beganEnded serviceActive retired